At the start of 2020 I had no idea about or experience in building websites, managing databases or handling payments online.

 My MySQL database also runs on the same droplet.
 Digital Ocean offer a separate DB cluster but that starts at $15/month and seemed overkill for what I need.
 I won't really need to host the DB separately until I have multiple droplets.

-The first scale limit I'll likely hit will be memory, at which point I can just move to the next droplet tier for $10 a month (update - I already hit that and am now on the $10 droplet).
-I can keep upgrading like that a few times before I consider going for multiple droplets + load balancer or something more adventurous like serverless.
+I can keep upgrading like that a few times before I consider going for multiple droplets + a load balancer or something more adventurous like serverless.

 Image hosting - Cloudinary + S3

-Most people opt to attach a GIF to the messages they leave their friends, and those are just hosted by Giphy.
+Most people opt to attach a GIF to the messages they leave their friends, and those are just hosted by Giphy resulting in no hosting costs for me.

-The only AWS service Thankbox uses is S3.
-I use it to host regular database backups and to handle Thankbox image downloads.
+Apart from that I also use S3 to host regular database backups and to handle Thankbox image downloads.
 The latter is more interesting.
 When a recipient wants to download their Thankbox as an image, it's generated server side and it's stored in an S3 bucket for a day.
 The user is then given a link to it to download.

 Web Framework - Laravel + Vue